cristobalvch/llm-cai-project/README.md

+# Benchmarking LLMs in Cybersecurity: Comparing Models and Prompting Methods in Lab Challenges.

 ## Introduction

 This project focuses on exploring and evaluating the integration of large language models (LLMs) into web application attack scenarios using the **Cybersecurity AI (CAI)** framework.
 This involves testing various prompting methods and LLMs to assess their effectiveness in identifying vulnerabilities within web applications.